Species III: Plot

 Dean's roommate at the university, Hastings, discovers a website posted by Amelia, a woman who wants to date biochemists.
 After snooping through Dean's notes, he forwards them to Amelia, who agrees to meet him.
-En route, Amelia - who is another half-breed - has sex with and murders a gas station attendant who attempts to rape her.
+En route, Amelia - who is another half-breed - has sex with and murders Cobb, a gas station attendant who attempts to rape her.
 At the campus, she senses Sara and kidnaps Hastings, taking him to Abbot's home.
 Amelia and Sara force Hastings to work on perfecting the alien DNA using Sara's purer biology to save the half-breeds and create perfect mating partners for them.
 Wasach, whose team also monitored Amelia's website and discovered its connection to Project Athena, picks up Dean and helps him save Hastings.

-Dean, Hastings, and Wasach flee to Dean's experimental power plant with Sara and Amelia in pursuit.
+Dean, Hastings and Wasach flee to Dean's experimental power plant with Sara and Amelia in pursuit.
 While attempting to keep Sara's harvested eggs away from them, the three decide to try trapping Amelia and Sara in the plant's core, but this tactic risks causing a catastrophic meltdown.
 Dean drops the eggs into the core, prompting Amelia to attempt to kill him.
 Sara then attacks and throws Amelia into the core as well.
-Dean, Hastings, and Wasach close the core in time to prevent a meltdown.
+Dean, Hastings and Wasach close the core in time to prevent a meltdown.

 Later, Hastings visits Dean at Abbot's home and discovers both Sara and a half-breed alien boy.
 Dean reveals that he pulled Sara to safety before sealing the plant's core, then completed the refined alien DNA to create a mate for her so she would not be alone.
 After the boy is grown, Dean tells Sara that she is on her own and to be careful.
 Before Sara and her mate leave, Dean asks why she saved him from Amelia, but she does not answer.
 Dean then reassures the nervous Hastings that he ensured Sara's mate would be sterile, preventing them from reproducing.